 So, your client’s read through your service overview and they think, “OK, they are saying all the right things, but how do I know they aren’t trying to pull a fast one?
 Where’s the proof?”
 The best answer comes in the form of relevant case studies.
 Prospects will look here in hopes of finding an issue your firm has solved that’s similar to the challenges they currently face.

-Aim to offer links to one or two example stories that speak toward the problem the service offering is structured to solve.
+Offer links to one or two example stories that speak toward the problem the service offering is structured to solve.
 This keeps the client in the vetting stage and navigating in the right direction, ideally toward a conversation with you.
-Keep in mind that you don’t necessarily want anyone moving backward (i.e. back to the learning phases of the journey), so typically we recommend not including a CTA back to the insights section (i.e. to read a whitepaper).
+Remember, one great named story is worth more than 10 marginal unnamed ones.
+Also, remember you don’t necessarily want anyone moving backward in their journey (i.e. back to the learning phases of buying).
+So, typically, we recommend not including a CTA back to the insights section of your site (i.e. to read a whitepaper).

 Client testimonials are another form of proof.
 However, they are generally light proof.
 They let you attach an experience with a face/name/company.
 “We loved working with so-and-so, our sales jumped 815% after we implemented their solution.”
 But they are light proof simply because the person or the company may not come from an easily recognized source.